linrongbin16/commons.nvim/docs/commons_tables.md

 Returns:

-- Returns the first element that satisfied the unary function `f` and its index, if found.
+- Returns the first element that satisfied the predicate function `f` and its index, if found.
 - Returns `nil` and `-1`, if not found.

 ##### `findLast`

-Find the last element that satisfied the unary detect function, e.g. search by index from `length()` to 1.
+Find the last element that satisfied the predicate function, e.g. search by index from `length()` to 1.

 ```lua
 --- @param f fun(value:any, index:integer):boolean